IteraSuite Logo

 !

-Ignoring the reading time of an essay (Is it too dense to finish?)
+Ignoring the reading time of an essay (Is it too long for the reader?)

 !

-Trusting browser-default counters that don't handle special characters
+Trusting basic counters that don't handle special characters correctly

 !

-Over-optimizing for length and losing the natural 'human' voice
+Over-optimizing for length and losing your natural human voice

 Common Questions